The Ultimate Taco Bowl Recipe: A Healthy and Irresistible Feast

 Toppings are what give your taco bowl its personality.
 Here’s a list of popular toppings to consider:

-- Cheese: Shredded cheddar, monterey jack, or cotija cheese can be sprinkled on top.
-For a lower-calorie option, use a light version of your favorite cheese or opt for nutritional yeast for a cheesy flavor without the dairy.
+• Cheese: Shredded cheddar, Monterey Jack, or Cotija cheese can be sprinkled on top.
+For a lower-calorie option, use a light version of your favourite cheese or opt for nutritional yeast for a cheesy flavor without the dairy.

-- Sour Cream or Greek Yogurt: Adds richness and balances out the heat.
-Greek yogurt can be a healthier alternative to sour cream, as it’s packed with protein.
+• Sour cream or Greek yoghurt: adds richness and balances out the heat.
+Greek yoghurt can be a healthier alternative to sour cream, as it’s packed with protein.

-- Cilantro: A handful of chopped cilantro brings a fresh, citrusy note.
+• Cilantro: A handful of chopped cilantro brings a fresh, citrussy note.
 Cilantro is a staple in Mexican cuisine, providing a burst of flavor.

-- Lime: A squeeze of lime juice over your bowl can brighten up the whole dish and add a zesty flavor.
+• Lime: A squeeze of lime juice over your bowl can brighten up the whole dish and add zesty flavor.

 4. Extras: